smlxdesign/Todo-List/README.md

 - Add and remove TODOs
 - Check TODOs as complete
+- A beautiful and intuitive UI

 *More features coming soon...*

 ## Contributing

-Would love it if you send issues/pull requests.
+Would love it if you submit issues/pull requests.
 As a JS beginner, any help would be much appreciated.

-**All issues are welcome.**
+**All issues/PRs are welcome.**

 ## License